 |864-591-5100 ext.
 206|

-Now in his 39th year in collegiate athletics, John Iamarino was named the eighth commissioner in Southern Conference history on Jan.
+John Iamarino has served as the eighth commissioner in Southern Conference history since his appointment on Jan.
 2, 2006.

-Since then, the Conference has signed an agreement to produce more than 1,800 live events for ESPN3; launched the SoCon Digital Network, which annually carries hundreds of live events; created a Southern Conference Hall of Fame featuring the likes of Jerry West, Arnold Palmer, Sam Huff and Steph Curry; increased the number of championship sports to 22; successfully returned the men’s and women’s basketball championships to the city of Asheville; and emerged from all the NCAA conference realignment with 10 strong institutions in a relatively compact geographic footprint.
+Since then, the Conference has signed an agreement with ESPN to produce more than 1,800 live events; launched the SoCon Digital Network, now in its fifth year of existence; created a Hall of Fame featuring the likes of Jerry West, Arnold Palmer, Sam Huff and Steph Curry; increased the number of championship sports to 22; and successfully returned the men’s and women’s basketball championships to the city of Asheville, North Carolina.

-The SoCon has consistently ranked among the leaders in all of Division I in the NCAA’s Academic Progress Rate (APR), a predictor of graduation rates.
+The Southern Conference has consistently ranked among the leaders in all of Division I in the NCAA’s Academic Progress Rate (APR), a predictor of graduation rates.
 To build on the academic reputation of the league, the SoCon Academic Exchange was created in 2014-15.
-Through the efforts of the chief academic officers and provosts, the Academic Exchange has initiated a leadership, education and development program for faculty, as well as the first undergraduate research forum in the conference’s history.
+Through the efforts of the chief academic officers and provosts, the Academic Exchange has initiated leadership and development program for faculty, as well as the first undergraduate research forum in the Conference’s history.

-Iamarino, 62, has spent the past 33 years at the conference level, working at both the Sun Belt and Northeast conferences.
-Prior to joining the SoCon, he served as Commissioner of the Northeast Conference for nine years.
-During that time, the league launched its first website, approved athletic aid in the sport of football, increased television coverage from 12 to 30 basketball games, started its first coverage of football on regional television, and initiated more concentrated marketing and merchandising efforts than in the past.
+Iamarino has spent the past 34 years at the conference level, previously working at both the Sun Belt and Northeast conferences.
+Prior to joining the SoCon, he served as commissioner of the Northeast Conference for nine years.
+During that time, the league launched its first website, approved athletic aid in the sport of football, increased television coverage on the Madison Square Garden Network from 12 to 30 basketball games, started its first coverage of football on regional television, and initiated its first concentrated marketing and merchandising efforts.

 He entered the field of intercollegiate athletics as assistant sports information director at Georgetown University in 1979 before moving on to become sports information director at Jacksonville University for three years.